2018-usfca-cs-640-fall/lesmaeili-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 The dada2 package infers exact amplicon sequence variants (ASVs) from high-throughput amplicon sequencing data.
 The dada2 pipeline takes as input demultiplexed fastq files, and outputs the sequence variants and their sample-wise abundances after removing substitution and chimera errors.
 Taxonomic classification is available using the RDP naive Bayesian classifier, and species-level assignment to 16S rRNA gene fragments by exact matching (Callahan *et al.*, 2016), (McMurdie and Holmes, 2013).

 Some of the steps used to process the data is as follows: Initally, the files were sorted and the .Fasta ending was then eliminated.
 Quality plots for all samples were then constructed.
 Qualtiy profiles demonstrated that most reads tend to be lower in quality after around 200 basepairs.
 DADA2 was used to trim data for maximum length of 300.
 Also, duplicates sequences were removed through dereplication- combining all identical sequencing reads into into “unique sequences”.
 Several graphs were then created to show error rates for each possible transition (A→C, A→G, …).
-On these graphs, Points are the observed error rates for each consensus quality score.
+On these graphs, points are the observed error rates for each consensus quality score.
 The black line shows the estimated error rates after convergence of the machine-learning algorithm.
 The red line shows the error rates expected under the nominal definition of the Q-score.
 Here the estimated error rates (black line) are a good fit to the observed rates (points), and the error rates drop with increased quality as expected.
 The data looks reasonable and clean and we can proceed with confidence(Edgar and Flyvbjerg, 2015).

 Results
 =======